-It's not the time to pull back on promotion - its the time to step up - but make sure you're spending wisely.
+It's not the time to pull back on promotion - its the time to step up - but make sure you're doing it wisely.

-More businesses are challenging their promotional spending in these times - reasoning that they should spend the money where their customers are.
+More businesses are challenging their promotional activity in these times - reasoning that they should allocate their effort where their customers are.
 Local media for local businesses.

-There is no point in a Hawkesbury business advertising to a listener in Bondi on tv or metropolitan commercial radio if they're unlikely to travel all the way to the Hawkebury to buy the product or use the service.
+There is no point in a Hawkesbury business talking to a listener in Bondi on tv or metropolitan commercial radio if they're unlikely to travel all the way to the Hawkesbury to buy the product or use the service.

-It's quite possible that half the expenditure spent locally could have twice the impact or more because more of the people hearing the ad would be potential customers.
+It's quite possible that half the effort spent locally could have twice the impact or more because more of the people hearing the message would be potential customers.

 Tough economic times mean more promotion not less

 In tough times, companies cut back on expenses, and often that includes promotional spending.

 But people are still buying things, eating out and going to the movies - and radio is a cost-effective advertising medium that can be highly targeted with a strong call to action, and so is a good choice in tough economic times

 Community radio listeners are locally-oriented and more likely than non-listeners to say that "our local community is very important to me".
 Community radio is the perfect place to reach attendees of local events, businesses who draw their customers from local populations, and issues relevant to the local community only as people head home from a stressful day.